gautam-4/afk-bot/README.md

 # afk-bot
 ## AFK Mouse Mover

 This script is an improved version of a code from a YouTube tutorial.
-It is designed to keep the mouse moving, preventing your system from going into idle mode.
+It is designed to keep the mouse moving, preventing your system from going into idle mode.\n
 To exit the script, press and hold the 'f' key.

 ### How to Use

 1. Make sure you have Python installed on your system.

-2. Install the required library using the following command:
+2. Install the required library:
    ```bash
    pip install pyautogui keyboard